air4children/hri2021/article/arxiv/README.md

 ```

+## Identify needles to be tested

 NN.
 NN.
 Processing your submission may take several minutes.
 NN.
 Submit

 NN. submit/3636735 	New  	AIR4Children: Artificial Intelligence and Robotics for Children 	processing